AVEVA/CONNECT-data-services-developer-docs/content/communities/communities.md

 ### Connect with business partners

 Establish a community by [creating it](xref:add-community) and then [inviting other tenants](xref:managecommunity) owned by business partners.
 Each invitation is a three-way handshake.
-A [tenant administrator](xref:communityroles#tenant-administrator) from the establishing tenant, also known as the [community owner](xref:communityroles#community-owner), sends an email invitation to one or more OCS tenant administrators from another tenant.
+A tenant administrator from the establishing tenant, also known as the community owner, sends an email invitation to one or more tenant administrators from another tenant.
 The business partner then accepts the invitation.
 The original tenant administrator who issued the invitation confirms it, allowing the partner to join the community.
 After confirmation, users from the newly confirmed tenant can view data from other community tenants or share data streams from their own tenant with the community.

 ### Scalable